TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-b-shop-and-price.md

    - (if required) evaluate dependencies between TRAVEL BASKET ELEMENT to assure the consistency of the TRAVEL BASKET and inform the TRANSPORT CUSTOMER of the consequences; and
    - retrieve the resulting PRICE, validity period and applicable conditions for presentation to the TRANSPORT CUSTOMER.
 Several CUSTOMER OFFER PACKAGE(s) added in one action may correspond to one multimodal, multi-leg or multi-operator TRAVEL and may be processed either as one combined basket update or recursively element by element.
 Pre-reservation step can be started at this moment.
-This process is managed in next use case.
+The retailer may temporarily interrupt the present use case, start the relevant reservation initiation process with the concerned distributor(s), and then resume the shopping process with the updated TRAVEL BASKET state.
+This reservation initiation is managed in next use case.
 - **Modification of one existing TRAVEL BASKET ELEMENT**
 7. The TRANSPORT CUSTOMER may request modification of one existing TRAVEL BASKET ELEMENT.
 It can be on, when applicable : quantity, date and time, validity options, eligibility data, traveller assignment, customer account context (including fare contracts and travel documents), reduction rights, class or comfort option (seat preference), ancillary selections, delivery preferences, invoicing order, VAT context.
 It can be on any other mandatory parameter required by the distributor.
 8. On a modification request, the retailer shall :